 Although nowadays she is not that well-known, during her lifetime she was quite renowned.
 For about 30 years she exhibited her works continuously in London and the provinces and even had a retrospective show at Midland Group Gallery in 1971.
 She was a versatile artist, for example in 1964-1965 she completed a series of murals for Immanuel Church, Stapenhill, and Burton-upon-Trent.

 Sadly, in 1968 Adnams was forced to stop working.
 Her eyes began to fail her, and at the end of her long life, she was almost blind.
-Adnams never married and she was believed to be difficult to deal with.
+She never married and was believed to be difficult to deal with.
 She even fell out with her mother who was also an artist.

 Lucy Bamford, Senior Curator of Fine Art at Derby Museums, who curated the show Marion Adnams: A Singular Woman said that,

 Despite having achieved recognition and commercial success during her own lifetime, she has since become something of a forgotten artist.
 This exhibition finally gives us a chance to redress this and introduce her remarkable vision to a new generation.

 Lucy Bamford, Marion Adnams: A Singular Woman, exhibition catalogue.